tyrone-j-roberts/easy-wp-cpt/README.md

 * Alternatively you can pass a post ID when instantiating your class

 ## Retrieving post data
-* All standard WP_Post properties are accesses as normal
+* All standard WP_Post properties are accessed as normal
-* Meta data can be retrieved by using the meta_key as if it was a property of the object
+* Meta data can be retrieved by using the meta_key like you would when accessing properties of an object
  ```php
  $newsArticle = new NewsAticle();
  echo $newsArticle->{meta_key};
  ```
-* If you have Advanced custom fields install you can also retrieved field data by using the field_name as if it was a property of the object
+* If you have Advanced custom fields install you can also retrieve field data by using the field_name like you would when accessing properties of an object
  ```php
  $news_article = new NewsAticle();